gardener/gardener/docs/development/local_setup.md

 For the development of Gardener you need some kind of Kubernetes cluster, which can be used as a "garden" cluster.
 I.e. you need a Kubernetes API server on which you can register a `APIService` Gardener's own Extension API Server.
-For this you can use a standard tool from the community to setup a local cluster like minikube, kind or the Kubernetes Cluster feature in Docker for Desktop.

-However, if you develop and run Gardener's components locally, you don't actually need a fully fledged Kubernetes Cluster, i.e. you don't actually need to run Pods on it.
-If you want to use a more lightweight approach for development purposes, you can use the "nodeless Garden cluster setup" residing in `hack/local-garden`.
-This is the easiest way to get your Gardener development setup up and running.
+If you develop and run Gardener's components locally, you don't need a fully fledged Kubernetes Cluster, i.e. you don't need to run Pods on it.
+Therefore, you can use the "nodeless Garden cluster setup" residing in `hack/local-garden`.
+This is the easiest way to get your
+Gardener development setup up and running.

 **Using the nodeless cluster setup**

-Setting up a local nodeless Garden cluster is quite simple.
-The only prerequisite is a running docker daemon.
-Just use the provided Makefile rules to start your local Garden:
+Use the provided Makefile rules to start your local Garden:
 ```bash
 make local-garden-up
 [...]